 - How small (or how large) does this probability value need to be before we decide that the data doesn't provide enough evidence to support the null hypothesis? - P= 0.32 ?
-Does 32% seem to be a reasonable threshold? - What about 100%? - Clearly, we have to choose some threshold... - In fact, threshold is known as the Alpha Level and it's fairly arbitrary - RA Fisher suggested 5% or P= 0.05....or a 1 in 20 chance - So if the Probability is P=0.05 or greater, the convention is to accept the null hypothesis - Conversely if the Probability is less than P=0.05 ....we reject the null hypothesis
+Does 32% seem to be a reasonable threshold? - What about 100%? - Clearly, we have to choose some threshold... - In fact, threshold is known as the Alpha Level and it's fairly arbitrary - RA Fisher suggested 5% or P= 0.05....or a 1 in 20 chance - On this basis, if the probability is less than P=0.05we should therefore reject the null hypothesis on the basis that there is insufficient evidence to support it